citusdata/citus_docs/reference/sql_workarounds.rst

   ERROR: cannot plan queries that include both regular and partitioned relations

 In Citus Community and Enterprise editions there is a workaround.
 You can replicate the local table to a single shard on every worker and push the join query down to the workers.
+We do this by defining the table as a 'reference' table using a different table creation API.
 Suppose we want to join tables *here* and *there*, where *there* is already distributed but *here* is on the master database.

 .. code-block:: sql

-  -- Allow "here" to be distributed
-  -- (presuming a primary key called "here_id")
+  -- First get the number of current active worker nodes SELECT count(1) FROM master_get_active_worker_nodes();

+  SET citus.shard_replication_factor = <number of nodes>

-  SELECT master_create_distributed_table('here', 'here_id', 'hash');
+  SELECT create_reference_table('here');

-  -- Now make a full copy into a shard on every worker SELECT master_create_worker_shards(
-    'here', 1,
-    (SELECT count(1) from master_get_active_worker_nodes())::integer
-  );
+This will create a table with a single shard (non-distributed), but will replicate that shard to every node in the cluster.
 Now Citus will accept a join query between *here* and *there*, and each worker will have all the information it needs to work efficiently.

 .. note::